 Bartolí i Guiu, Josep

 In the 1950s and 1960s, Bartolí published hundreds of black and white editorial cartoons in the New York antifascist periodicals Ibérica and España Libre.
-Compared to his previous drawings of concentration camps with many dark strokes, exile caricatures are minimalist and straightforward, with elegant forms and simple continuous lines.
-They are conceptual drawings that clearly expressed his authority as an editorial cartoonist, proven by the fact that his art was prominently displayed in these periodicals.
+Unlike his previous drawings of concentration camps with many dark strokes, exile caricatures are minimalist and straightforward, with elegant forms and simple, continuous lines.
+They are conceptual drawings that clearly express his authority as an editorial cartoonist, proven by the fact that his art was prominently displayed in these periodicals.

 Also, see: